 Patients with hepatorenal syndrome present with signs and symptoms of severe liver failure.
 These patients initially can present with fatigue and lethargy which can be multifactorial.
 This may be contributed to by loss of appetite due to increasing nausea.
 Over time, patients become increasingly more jaundiced, originating in the sclera and then spreading from head-to-toe.
 The liver's synthetic function becomes affected, and patients become coagulopathic and more likely to bleed.
 As all this occurs, there is a very slow, gradual build-up of ascitic fluid in the peritoneum due to the intravascular loss of albumin.
 Confusion due to hepatic encephalopathy is likely the last and most severe stage of the liver disease as a result of the liver failing to break down toxic metabolites.
 Most importantly these patients notice they urinate less frequently in smaller and smaller volumes as they become oliguric.

 Hepatorenal syndrome has two types and is a diagnosis of exclusion.
-Type 1 occurs when there is a doubling of the creatinine or a decrease in the creatinine clearance by half or more over a two week period.
+Type 1 is characterized by rapid and porgressive decline in renal function defind by doubling of the creatinine or a decrease in the creatinine clearance by half or more over a two week period.
 This is associated with a urine output of less than 500mL/day.
-Type 2 is typically a less severe kidney injury, and patients ordinarily present with diuretic-resistant ascites.
+Type 2 typically involves less severe kidney injury, and patients ordinarily present with diuretic-resistant ascites.
 Other apparent causes of acute kidney injury need to be excluded, including pre-renal, nephrotoxic drugs, obstructive nephropathy, and renal parenchymal disease.

 First and foremost, HRS involves establishing euvolemia while stopping all nephrotoxic agents.
 The active medical treatment of HRS is directed at splanchnic vasoconstriction which results in increased systemic vascular resistance and mean arterial pressure.
 This via counter-regulatory mechanism suppresses the renin-angiotensin-aldosterone system (RAAS) and the SNS.
 In turn, this reduces renal vasoconstriction and improves renal blood flow.
 This is achieved with several different combinations of medical therapy.
 In Europe, a combination of terlipressin and albumin improves renal perfusion in patients with HRS Type 1 and can work in some patients with HRS Type 2.
 In North America, noradrenaline and midodrine or octreotide are used for the same purpose as terlipressin.